jwt625/gdsjam/README.md

 ## Overview

-GDSJam is a client-side web application for viewing GDSII and DXF files directly in the browser.
+GDSJam is a GDSII and DXF file viewer available as both a web application and desktop app.
 Built for academics, chip design newcomers, and the photonics community to promote open-source EDA culture.

+**Web Version:** Client-side processing in the browser - your files never leave your device.

+**Desktop App:** Native application with file watching and auto-reload capabilities for local development workflows.

 ## Screenshots